-In time for Invisible Disabilities Week, Andrews shares how she came to appreciate her autism—and why she believes having a neurodiverse workplace that embraces "someone to be who they are, no matter what that form takes" can be a formula for success.
+Andrews shares how she came to appreciate her autism—and why she believes having a neurodiverse workplace that embraces "someone to be who they are, no matter what that form takes" can be a formula for success.

 Angela Andrews: "Autism is considered an 'invisible' disability because the signs and symptoms are not physical and not always obvious.
 Yet someone with autism may also need additional help or accommodation—just as those with visible disabilities sometimes do.

 Having said that, I prefer to think of autism as a difference, rather than as a disability.
 There are certainly parts of autism that can be disabling, especially if you don’t get the right treatment, but there are also many talents that can come with it.

 “Teachers Used to Tell Me I Was Dumb”

 My childhood was very difficult.
 I didn’t pick up on social rules.
 I was what people would refer to as 'inappropriate' because I’d walk into random people’s houses to talk to them.

 In fifth grade I had a teacher who openly mocked me.
 When I got a good grade once, she took me to the principal and accused me of cheating, saying, 'Angela’s too dumb to do that well.'

 What most people, including my family, didn’t understand was there was a logic to much of my behavior.